Neurosim: A Fast Simulator for Neuromorphic Robot Perception: Abstract

 \section{Abstract}

-Neurosim is a fast, real-time, high-performance library for simulating sensors such as dynamic vision sensors, RGB cameras, depth sensors, and inertial sensors.
-It can also simulate agile dynamics of multi-rotor vehicles in complex and dynamic environments.
-Neurosim can achieve frame rates as high as $\sim$2700 FPS on a desktop GPU.
+Neurosim is a fast, real-time, high-performance library for simulating sensors such as dynamic vision sensors, RGB cameras, depth sensors, optical flow, and inertial sensors.
+It can simulate agile dynamics of multi-rotor vehicles in complex and dynamic environments.
+Neurosim achieves frame rates as high as 2700 FPS on a desktop GPU, with $\sim$10$\times$ faster event simulation than existing methods.
 Neurosim integrates with a ZeroMQ-based communication library called Cortex to facilitate seamless integration with machine learning and robotics workflows.
 Cortex provides a high-throughput, low-latency message-passing system for Python and C++ applications, with native support for NumPy arrays and PyTorch tensors.
 This paper discusses the design philosophy behind Neurosim and Cortex.
-It demonstrates how they can be used to (i) train neuromorphic perception and control algorithms, e.g., using self-supervised learning on time-synchronized multi-modal data, and (ii) test real-time implementations of these algorithms in closed-loop.
-Neurosim and Cortex are available at \href{https://github.com/grasp-lyrl/neurosim}{https://github.com/grasp-lyrl/neurosim}.
+It demonstrates how they can be used to (i) train neuromorphic perception and control algorithms, e.g., using self-supervised and reinforcement learning on time-synchronized multi-modal data, and (ii) test real-time implementations of these algorithms in closed-loop. \footnote{Neurosim and Cortex are available at \href{https://github.com/grasp-lyrl/neurosim}{https://github.com/grasp-lyrl/neurosim}.}